-As Thailand’s biggest international transport hub, Bangkok will almost definitely be the starting point for your adventures!
+As Thailand’s biggest international transport hub, if you’re flying into the country then Bangkok will almost definitely be where you start your adventures!
 It’s made up of many distinct districts from cosmopolitan Sukhumvit and Siam loaded with mega malls to the backpacker haven of Old City.
-Staying in the Old City is definitely the most budget friendly option and it’s in walking distance to the most famous temples.
+Staying in the Old City is definitely the most budget friendly option and it’s in walking distance to the most famous temples – I book most of my accommodation on Booking.com for the Genuis rewards if you’re looking for places to stay!

 Khao San Road

 It’s a little trashy, full of touristy shops, salespeople and cheap bars, but it’s got to be seen.
-It’s a renowned place to party so if you want any sleep, stay on a surrounding street not the road itself.
-Here, enjoy the cheapest street food in Thailand – 30 baht (70p) for Pad Thai – and take in the action!
+It’s a renowned place to party so if you want any sleep, stay on a surrounding street rather than the road itself!
+Here you’ll enjoy the cheapest street food in Thailand – it’s around 30 – 50 baht (70p – £1) for Pad Thai at the time of writing.
+Take in the action and enjoy before you move onto calmer locations in our next destination!

 Grand Palace

-In comparison to the other temples in Thailand, the Grand Palace entry fee is extortionate at 500 baht (£10) each!
-But it’s a stunning complex filled with incredibly grand, detailed buildings so it’s definitely worth a look around.
+In comparison to the other temples in Thailand, the Grand Palace entry fee is extortionate at 500 baht (£10) each for tourists (it’s free for Thai nationals) but hasn’t changed since the time of writing which is a positive.
+However, despite it being expensive comparatively, it’s a stunning complex filled with incredibly grand, detailed architecture so it’s definitely worth a visit.
+Remember to charge your camera unlike me!

-Inside the grounds, Wat Phra Kaew is seen as the most important Buddhist temple in Thailand.
-Translated as ‘Temple of the Emerald Buddha’, it contains a beautiful Buddha statue carved from a single block of jade.
+Inside the grounds, Wat Phra Kaew is the most important Buddhist temple in Thailand.
+Translated as ‘Temple of the Emerald Buddha’, it contains a beautiful Buddha statue carved from a single block of jade – no photos are allowed inside but it’s very special to witness.

 Wat Pho and Wat Arun

-Two more famous temples in the area are Wat Pho – Temple of the Reclining Buddha – and Wat Arun – Temple of Dawn.
-You’ll have to cross the river if you want to visit Wat Arun but looking across when it’s lit up at night is an amazing sight.
-Or at least, when it’s not covered in scaffolding like when we visited!
+Two more famous temples in the area are Wat Pho (Temple of the Reclining Buddha) and Wat Arun (Temple of Dawn).
+You’ll have to cross the river if you want to visit Wat Arun but you’ll undoubtedly catch a glimpse of it as it looks spectacular lit up across the water.
+Unfortunately, it was covered in scaffoding when we visited but that’s well gone now!

 Shop!